Dataphyte

 Dataphyte is a social impact organisation operating as an access to information for development program and as an end-to-end data-as-a-service platform offering data services.
-Dataphyte uses data science and artificial intelligence tools to gather, curate, store and offer data on diverse subjects including government policy, economy, market trends, health, education, security, election, climate and in extractive industry.
-Dataphyte transforms generated data into machine-readable formats, generates interactive visualisations, analyse and publish insights into the data making it an open data source for journalists, civil society organisations and researchers.
+Dataphyte uses data science and artificial intelligence tools to gather, curate, store and offer data in extractive industries on diverse subjects including government policy, economy, market trends, health, education, security, election, and climate.
+Dataphyte transforms generated data into machine-readable formats, generates interactive visualisations, analyses and publishes insights into the data, making it an open data source for journalists, civil society organisations and researchers.

 History

 Dataphyte was founded in 2019 by Joshua Olufemi, a Nigerian media and civic technology innovator.
-Dataphyte's work has been funded by the Open Society Initiative for West Africa, National Endowment for Democracy, the Media Development Investment Fund, and the BigLocal news Project at Stanford University.
+Dataphyte's work has been funded by the Open Society Initiative for West Africa, National Endowment for Democracy, the Media Development Investment Fund, and the BigLocal News Project at Stanford University.

 Products and Services

 Dataphyte’s Insights

 Dataphyte conducts research and analysis, contributes to broader understanding of trends on socioeconomic issues by providing open access to data driven insights referenced both locally and globally.

 In 2020, Dataphyte partnered with Statista and enhanced its availability of data and reports through its socio-economic reporting platform, both within Nigeria and globally.

 In 2021, Dataphyte delivered its first advisory notes and data-driven insights on Nigeria transitioning to a post-oil economy.
 These advisory notes were published to guide policymakers and stakeholders in identifying sustainable economic opportunities and making strategic investments that will help diversify the economy and reduce dependence on oil.

-Through investigative journalism and data-driven reporting, Dataphyte plays instrumental role in providing data for journalists, combatting misinformation and promoting media integrity in Nigeria.
+Through investigative journalism and data-driven reporting, Dataphyte plays an instrumental role in providing data for journalists, combatting misinformation and promoting media integrity in Nigeria.
 The organisation’s investigations have led to significant outcomes, such as governmental acknowledgment of unethical practices and policy adjustments.
-Additionally, Dataphyte's journalists have received recognition for their impactful work, including exposing project on public contracting system in Nigeria.
+Additionally, Dataphyte's journalists have received recognition for their impactful work, including exposés on public contracting projects in Nigeria.